Some “Trainers” Shouldn’t Train on SEO – My Experience at an SEO Seminar

 It was upsetting to me, as someone in the field, to watch all of these eager business owners speedily write down all of this thin information knowing that they would go back home and try to implement them to low success.

 The reason they are ranking is because they wrote a lot of content on their page – you need 300-500 words on every page.
-No, the reason they are ranking is not because they have a lot of content, it is because they wrote something of value and implemented certain on-page SEO factors that helped boost their page.
+No, the reason they are ranking is not because they have a lot of content, it is because they wrote valuable content and implemented certain on-page SEO factors that helped boost their page.
 The length of your content is a debate between many SEO forums but I think everyone can agree that the more valuable content you write the better for your audience.
 There is no “set number” that you must reach.

 Once again, I see all of these business owners jotting every piece of information down, while I continue to whisper to my small group that piece of information is not entirely true.